soz-live/soz-live.github.io/users.md

 - a [Real](classes/Real.html) value - a real number
 - a [Boolean](classes/Boolean.html) value - ie either True or False.
-- a [SZLPReal](classes/SZLPReal.html) value object of a real number.

 through to complex geometric objects that utilise other objects and entities in their calculated value(s):